-Research data management refers to the storage, access and preservation of data produced from a given investigation.
-RDM practices cover the entire lifecycle of the data, from planning the investigation to conducting it, and from backing up data as it is created and used to long term preservation of data deliverables after the research investigation has concluded.
-Specific activities and issues that fall within the category of RDM include:
+Research data management refers to the storage, access and preservation of data produced from a given research project.
+RDM practices cover the entire data lifecycle: from planning the project through conducting it and disseminating the results; from collecting the data to analysing, cleaning, sharing, and preserving or destroying it after the project has concluded.